groot0404/Task-Sandbox-Integration-of-Sandbox-and-Task-Manager/Readme.md

 if they are not installed, try to update the machine and save its new state so that the container will save the new session.

+step 5:login to docker in vs code editor
+$   docker login

-step 5: Now run the Taskmanager.py
+step 6: Now run the Taskmanager.py

 This will open a window with all the resource allocation data

-step 6: now, select any suspicious files, and open location
+step 7: now, select any suspicious files, and open location

 This action will create a file named filepath.txt

-step7: now run the sandbox.py
+step 8: now run the sandbox.py

 This will create a new container and run the file inside the docker container while caputring the data inside the